 Yes, in case you didn’t know, Scorpius was born first and even though I was only a few minutes younger, he’d never let me forget it.

-“You want to tell me what’s going on between you and a certain Potter?” he finally answered, bluntly, as he looked at me expectantly.
+“You want to tell me what’s going on between you and a certain Potter?” he answered bluntly, as he looked at me expectantly.

 “There’s nothing to tell,” I stated calmly, still smiling.

 “Then maybe you can tell me why I saw you yelling at him for randomly kissing people and then storming off in a huff?” he questioned.

 He saw that?

 Well, at least he didn’t actually see Potter kissing me.

 That would have been bad.

 “Did he kiss you?”
 Scorpius then asked in response to my shocked silence.